 Around this year, a young writer by the name of Ida Wells living in Memphis, Tennessee, experienced the terrible murder of three friends who were dragged out of jail.
 They had not done anything wrong: a mob of white men had picked a fight because their store was competing economically.
 Ms. Wells put pen to paper and published one of the first pamphlets against lynching in 1892: Southern Horrors.

-So as early as 1910, Work began compiling his own independent lynching reports and sending the statistics to Tuskegee Institute's principal — but also onto the Chicago Herald, in the hopes that they would gladly accept it as a way to get reliable statistics from any source besides the Tribune.
+So as early as 1910, Work began systematically compiling his own independent lynching reports and sending the statistics to Tuskegee Institute's principal.
+But he also sent them to the Chicago Herald, in the hopes that they would gladly accept it as a way to get reliable statistics from any source besides the Tribune.
 He was right that the Herald was willing to publish his reports.
 Then in 1912, the tally was included in his own Negro Year Book which reached a national distribution.
 In a matter of only two years, his lynching reports were being sent to 300 daily newspapers, the Associated Press, and all leading black newspapers in the US.

 Now, Mr. Work's tally of deaths became the most trusted number — even more than the Tribune, because his reports came from the South and could not be accused of having a biased Northern agenda.
 Also, he usually counted a slightly lower number than reports from other activist organizations, because he held himself to an extremely high standard of being certain about the facts of the event.
 By being more conservative in his work, he established credibility with leaders who otherwise wanted to ignore the problem.
 His documentation, being read everywhere, was now the conscience of the entire nation.

 There were many ways that a mob could take the life of a victim they were after.
 Yes, many people died by hanging, but others were killed from a hail of gunshots, dragged to death behind a vehicle, and some were burned alive.
 Sometimes, the mob would do all of these things to a single person.